akatie/simpleknowledgeservice/README.md

 ![SKS Pieces Diagram](/imgs/sks-flow.png?raw=true)

-To get started, look in the mongodb directory.
-Note that rdflib support will be added soon.
+To get started, clone this repository and go into the mongodb directory ...